isblab/pickET/docs/usage_instructions.md

 PickET is a modular library that provides a variety of methods for particle-picking in cryo-electron tomograms.

-The workflow for running PickET is split into two steps - S1 and S2, described in more details below.
+The workflow for running PickET is split into two steps - S1 and S2, described in more detail below.

 ***Note:*** *We strongly recommend running all the steps in the PickET workflow on a single computing node (a local workstation or a remote computing cluster).
 Several intermediate files are generated at different stages in the workflow.
 These files contain pointers to the data required for downstream processes.
 These pointers may not work if the data is transferred to a different computing system.*